 (S.D.
 Codified Laws § 25-7-6.10 (2024).)

-Parents may agree on child support, and most parents do just that, at least eventually.
+Parents may agree on child support, and most parent do just that, at least eventually.
 But they'll have to submit their written agreement to the court, and a judge will review it to see how it compares to South Dakota's child support guidelines.

 You usually won't run into problems if you've agreed to an amount of support that's higher than the guideline calculation.
 But if you've agreed on a below-guideline amount, the judge will have to decide whether you meet any of the acceptable reasons for deviations (as discussed above).